 | Figures | Maximum 8 |

 Systematic Reviews and Meta-Analyses provide a structured synthesis of available evidence addressing a clearly defined research question.
-Manuscripts must follow internationally recognized reporting guidelines such as PRISMA 2020 and should describe the search strategy, study selection process, quality assessment, and statistical analysis in sufficient detail.
+Manuscripts must follow internationally recognised reporting guidelines such as PRISMA 2020 and should describe the search strategy, study selection process, quality assessment, and statistical analysis in sufficient detail.

 | Item | Specification |